As an Amazon Associate I earn from qualifying purchases.

-Obviously Italian meatballs, but also Greek meatballs, Laotian meatballs, German meatballs, etc, etc. Pretty much every culture that eats meat, which is almost all of them, has some sort of a meatball.
-Including the Japanese.
+Obviously, I also love Italian meatballs, Greek meatballs, Laotian meatballs, German meatballs, etc, etc. Pretty much every culture that eats meat, which is almost all of them, has some sort of a meatball.

-The star of this show is the sauce, which is essentially a homemade teriyaki.
+The star of this show is the sauce, which is a homemade teriyaki.
 Could you use store-bought teriyaki sauce?
-I suppose, but I haven’t tried it.
+I suppose, but I always prefer cooking from scratch.

 Teriyaki, if you’ve been living in a cave near the Arctic Circle your whole life, is a salty, sweet, slightly acidic sauce that goes well on everything.
 In Japan it’s a sort of BBQ sauce.
 Here it’s become a universal seasoning; I’ve even seen teriyaki potato chips.